A framework for information incidents

 Responses that could meet this aim in a Level 5 scenario, where there are high volumes of misinformation spreading very fast and likely to cause significant human harm:

 - Maximum monitoring and information sharing between all relevant sectors

 - Emergency support for impartial journalism and independent research

 - Increase funding and resources for statistical offices and impartial information providers to fill information gaps

 - Commission real time or rapid research into trends, misperceptions and behaviour which can be applied straight away to improve responses

 - Inter- and cross-industry collaboration to create new policies and products to respond to the situation

 Following feedback from consultation, we intend to create a tool to articulate the different response levels for the other challenges.

 Finally, thank you for your interest in this work.
 Please do submit any views on the questions outlined in this consultation or any further views.
-The consultation will be open until Friday 14 May 2021 to allow time for your consideration and response.
+The consultation has been extended from Friday 14 May 2021 to Friday 11 June 2021 to allow extra time for your consideration and response.